Skip to main content

 Every human cell carries a complete set of genetic instructions, a comprehensive manual for constructing and operating the body.
 Subtle differences in this manual, known as polymorphisms or single nucleotide polymorphisms (SNPs), arise naturally across the population.

-These can alter the structure or quantity of proteins involved in crucial biological functions, including receptor sensitivity, enzyme activity, and the metabolic pathways responsible for breaking down therapeutic agents.
+These genetic variations can alter the structure or quantity of proteins involved in crucial biological functions, including receptor sensitivity, enzyme activity, and the metabolic pathways responsible for breaking down therapeutic agents.
 Consequently, two individuals receiving the same peptide therapy might exhibit distinct outcomes, a direct reflection of their inherent biological uniqueness.

 Consider the analogy of a lock and key.
 Peptides serve as highly specialized keys, designed to fit specific cellular locks, which are receptors.
 Genetic variations can subtly reshape these locks, making them either more or less receptive to a given key.
 A perfectly matched key will turn effortlessly, initiating a robust cellular response.